-Office, professional means offices of firms or organizations providing professional service to individuals and businesses.
-Examples include, without limitation, accounting, legal, insurance, real estate, investment, and counseling services.
+Office, professional means offices of firms or organizations providing professional service 1 to individuals and businesses.
+Examples include, without limitation, accounting, legal, 2 insurance, real estate, investment, and counseling services.
 Client contact may occur regularly at the office.
-Facilitated arrangements such as shared coworking spaces, typically with membership fees, are included within this use.
+Facilitated arrangements such as shared coworking spaces, typically 3 with membership fees, are included within this use.
 This use does not include technical, medical, or administrative offices, or uses otherwise listed in the use table.

-Office, technical means offices of businesses providing professional services in a technical field.
+4 Office, technical means offices of businesses providing professional-services in a technical 5 field.
 This use is characterized by activities that focus on science, technology, and design services associated with the production of physical or digital goods.
-These establishments primarily provide services to individuals or to other businesses.
-Examples include, without limitation, accounting, legal, insurance, real estate, counseling, publisherspublishing, architecture, engineering, graphic, industrial, and interior design, biotechnology or life sciences, surveying, telecommunications, computer design and development, and data processing.
+These establishments 6 primarily provide services to individuals or to other businesses.
+Examples include, without limitation, accounting, legal, insurance, real estate, counseling, publishers publishing, 7 architecture, engineering, graphic, industrial, and interior design, biotechnology or life sciences, surveying, telecommunications, computer design and development, and data 8 processing.
 These establishments do not require customers or clients to visit the site; any such visits are infrequent and incidental.
-Facilitated arrangements such as shared coworking spaces, typically with membership fees, are included within this use.
-This use does not include professional, medical, or administrative offices, or uses otherwise listed in the use table.

-Research and development means a facility where research and development is conducted in industries including but not limited to, industrial, biotechnology, life sciences, pharmaceuticals, medical or dental instruments or supplies, computer hardware or software, or electronics.
-The facility engages in product or process design, development, prototyping, or testing.
-This use may include laboratory, office, warehousing, and light manufacturing functions as part of the research and development use.

-Telecommunications use means businesses primarily engaged in the design, development, engineering, or provision of telecommunication access services but excluding retail sales, manufacturing and repair, or installation services to customers.
+Facilitated arrangements such as shared 9 coworking spaces, typically with membership fees, are included within this use.
+This use 10 does not include professional, medical, or administrative offices, or uses otherwise listed in the use table.
+11 12 Research and development means a facility that engages in product or process design, 13 development, prototyping, or testing for an industry.
+Such industries may include but are not limited to biotechnology, life sciences, pharmaceuticals, medical or dental 14 instruments or supplies, food, clothing, outdoor equipment, computer hardware or software, or electronics.
+Facilities may also include laboratory, office, warehousing, and 15 light manufacturing functions as part of the research and development use.
+16 17 Telecommunications use means businesses primarily engaged in the design, development, engineering, or provision of telecommunication access services but excluding retail sales, 18 manufacturing and repair, or installation services to customers.
+19 20 Section 24.

-- Section 24.
 Section 10-1-1, "Definitions," B.R.C.
-1981, is amended to read as follows: - (a) The following terms used in this title have the following meanings unless the context clearly indicates otherwise:
+1981, is amended to read as follows: 21 10-1-1. - Definitions.[2]
+22 (a) The following terms used in this title have the following meanings unless the context clearly indicates otherwise: 23 24 25